rkaufman13/Brookland-recipe-buddy/_posts/2025-07-26-crisp-gnocchi-with.md

 title:  Crisp Gnocchi With Brussels Sprouts and Brown Butter
 source_site: NYT Cooking
 source_url: https://cooking.nytimes.com/recipes/1020453-crisp-gnocchi-with-brussels-sprouts-and-brown-butter
-prep_time:  minutes
+prep_time:
-cook_time:  minutes
+cook_time:
-total_time: 20 minutes
+total_time: 20
 submitter: Unknown
 servings: 4 servings
 description:  For a fantastic meal that can be ready in 20 minutes, toss together seared gnocchi and sautéed brussels sprouts with lemon zest, red-pepper flakes and brown butter.
-The key to this recipe is how you cook the store-bought gnocchi: No need to boil.
+The key to this recipe is how you cook the store-bought gnocchi.
+No need to boil.
 Just sear them until they are crisp and golden on the outside, and their insides will stay chewy.
 The resulting texture is reminiscent of fried dough.
 Shelf-stable and refrigerated gnocchi will both work here, but the shelf-stable ones do crisp up a bit better.

 ---